-The procedure works recursively, meaning that if the stake displacement emergence between the current image (index i) and the previous image (index i-1) cannot be calculated, then images i and i-2 are compared.
-This can generally be repeated up to 20 times, afterwards afterward which the correlation becomes too low to calculate any displacement emergence.
+The procedure works recursively, meaning that if the stake emergence between the current image (index i) and the previous image (index i-1) cannot be calculated, then images i and i-2 are compared.
+This can generally be repeated up to 20 times, afterward which the correlation becomes too low to calculate any emergence.

-Pixel displacements Emergences in pixel units can be transformed into metric units by multiplying them with a conversion factor c according to the following equation:
+Emergences in pixel units can be transformed into metric units by multiplying them with a conversion factor c according to the following equation:

-$$c = \frac{d{\rm ref, cm}}{d{\rm ref, px}}.$$ (2)
+$$c = \frac{d{\text{ref,cm}}}{d{\text{ref,px}}}.$$ (2)

-Here, $d{ref,px}$ is the most frequent average distance between all possible tape combinations in an image, and $d{ref,cm} = 4$ cm is 140 the reference distance between two tapes.
-In the example of Figure 4 a, the average distance between the tapes corresponds to 42.7 px, resulting in a conversion factor of c = 0.094 cm px-1.
+Here, $d{\rm ref,px}$ is the average distance between all possible tape combinations in an image, and $d{\rm ref,cm}=4\,\rm cm$ is the reference distance between two tapes.
+In the example of Figure 4 a, the average distance between the tapes corresponds to 42.7 px, resulting in a conversion factor of $c=0.094\,\rm cm\,px^{-1}$.
 This conversion method has the advantage of compensating for distortion errors.
 In fact, depending on the relative angle between the camera and the stake, the measured distance between two tapes at the top of the stake can differ considerably from the distance between two tapes at the bottom of the stake.
 The impact of such differences is reduced by taking the average pixel distance.
-Converting the displacements emergences from pixel to

-145 metric units is the last step of the algorithm to derive the stake displacements emergences, which is then converted to mass balance with a multiplication with the density of the surface material.
+Converting the emergences from pixel to metric units is the last step of the algorithm to derive the stake emergences, which is then converted to mass balance with a multiplication with the density of the surface material.
 For bare ice, a density of 900 kg m-3 is assumed.
-For snow-covered surfaces, a density of $600 \text{ kg m}^{-3}$ is assumed, which is derived from two snow-density measurements conducted
+For snow-covered surfaces, a density of 600 kg m-3 is assumed, which is derived from two snow-density measurements conducted on Glacier de la Plaine Morte in June 2019 and 2020, thus accounting for similar snow conditions, i.e. a snowpack during summer ablation (Gugerli et al., 2019).
+During summer snowfall, the algorithm is not able to capture accumulation because the snow which accumulates on the surface covers the camera but does not cause any relative movement between the camera and the stake.
+The stake emergence is thus equal to zero, which is also our ablation reading.
+An example of application showing the automated ablation reading on Findelgletscher can be found in the video supplement of this article.

 Figure 4.
-Stake displacement emergence calculation. (a) Filtered matches in image i-1 in blue. (b) Filtered matches in image i in yellow. (c) The two sets of matches are superimposed. (d) Occurrence of displacements $d_k$ resulting from the difference of the positions between all possible combinations of tapes.
+Stake emergence calculation. (a) Filtered matches in image i-1 in blue. (b) Filtered matches in image i in yellow. (c) The two sets of matches are superimposed. (d) Occurrence of displacements d_k resulting from the difference of the positions between all possible combinations of tapes.
 As an example, the top match in image i-1 (panel a) is compared with all the tapes in image i (panel b).
 The red lines show combinations of matches that provide displacements that are different than the stake emergence, whereas the green line provides the correct displacement.
 The displacement of each combination is reported in panel d (green and red horizontal lines).
-The procedure is repeated for every match in image i, and the most frequent displacement in this case corresponds to (0.668 pixels , which in the example) is taken as stake displacementemergence.
+The procedure is repeated for every match in image i, and the most frequent displacement (0.668 pixels in the example) is taken as stake emergence.